georgik/esp-idf-component-SDL/README.md

 # Simple Direct Layer - SDL3 (ESP-IDF port)

-This is component wrapper for SDL3 for ESP-IDF.
+This is component wrapper for upstream SDL3 for ESP-IDF.

 The HW layer is using [ESP-BSP](https://components.espressif.com/components?q=tags:bsp).